thejh/pretty-java/README.md

 Implicit calls
 ==============
-If you write a method name (actually, a word that isn't a keyword and begins with a small letter) followed by another non-symbol and non-keyword, an opening bracket will be inserted between the two and a closing bracket will be appended to the end ot the line.
+If you write a method name (actually, a word that isn't a keyword and begins with a small letter) followed by another non-symbol and non-keyword, an opening bracket will be inserted between the two and a closing bracket will be inserted before the first closing bracket that would be more than the opening brackets or appended to the end of the line.
 Valid code:

     System.out.println Integer.parseInt "100"
+    printTo concat("  ", foo bar), output

+compiles to

+    System.out.println(Integer.parseInt("100"))   ;
+    printTo(concat("  ",foo(bar)),output)         ;

 Automatic braces for `if`, `for`, `else if` and `while`
 -------------------------------------------------------